Salvador Ibanez (Lady's model)

 been coloured yet up to matching the existing inlay.

-The same with the back that received an entire
+The same with the back that received an entire edge

-edge inlay though more simple according to the original.
+inlay though more simple according to the original.

 The wood insert and the contour inlay has been matched with

 the colour of the soundboard and existing inlays.
-I'm planning to
+I'm planning

-make a slightly action correction and probably mount a piece
+to make a slightly action correction and probably mount a piece

-of ivory on top of the bridge for better tonecolour and
+of ivory on top of the bridge for better tonecolour and sustain

-These bridges are making it possible to place a piece of
+are making it possible to place a piece of ivory or bone just

-ivory or bone just behind the rim the strings are resting
+behind the rim the strings are resting on.
+Always removable

-on.
-Allways removable and this move would even
+and this move would even improve intonation!

 Want to know more around this brand and in general